 CVC acknowledges the increased role that technology plays in the interactions of young people and accepts that schools are able to have a significant impact on the way that these devices are used.
 CVC staff will work with its students to ensure that they understand how to use technology appropriately.

-- Mobile Electronic Devices are to be used responsibly on school grounds at all times,
+- Portable Electronic Devices are NOT to be used on school grounds at any time unless directed by a teacher,

 - Students are responsible for the security of these devices at school

-- Devices are turned off/ on silent and out of sight in classes unless directed by the teacher
+- Devices are 'off and away' unless directed by the teacher

 - Devices are used in classrooms only at the direction of the teacher for legitimate educational reasons